markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 ### Quantized inference using TPU
 + matmul is in 8 bits all other in 16 bits to work
 + attention is on CPU
-+ Quantization actually helps quality (maybe regularization)
++ Quantization actually helps accuraty (maybe regularization?)

 ### Latency
-+ latency increased by roughly a factor of 3x
++ latency increased by roughly a factor of 3x from BMT
 + still was ok - people dont care as long as its within 300ms

 ## Multilingual model and Zero-Shot Translation